Jatasi98/PV293-Seminar/Seminars/Seminar07/README.md

 We will focus on modifying our application to operate using the Mediator pattern.
 To achieve this, we will use the following library: [MediatR](https://github.com/LuckyPennySoftware/MediatR).

+Your task will be to modify a part of your existing application to use MediatR.
+You may either reintroduce the `Create Product` functionality into our application or select another feature and implement it with MediatR.
+Ensure that everything remains fully functional after your changes.

 Using the NuGet Package Console, we will install MediatR:

 ```bash